rachaouldbabaali/ruby-capstone/README.md

 ## 🔭Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse. for giving me this wonderful opportunity to work on this project.
+- We would like to thank Microverse. for giving us this wonderful opportunity to work on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>